Post

 I’ve been applying the tront.xyz aesthetic to my tools lately - deep dark backgrounds, neon accents, rainbow gradients.
 Device History has three themes you can switch between:

 The theme picker sits in the header bar.
-Click and it switches instantly - the entire egui Visuals struct gets rebuilt with the new palette.
+Click and it switches instantly with smooth 300ms transitions across all glassmorphism panels.

 Tech Stack